Travelling around New Zealand in a campervan is the perfect way to see everything that this amazing country has to offer.

 Check the weather forecast before setting off and allow extra time for your journeys.
 New Zealand does not have a lot of highways and journeys will take longer than you think!

 Plan your route before setting off.
-Use Google maps for offline use.
+Use Google maps for offline use or invest in a good quality New Zealand road map.

 Know what to do and who to call in the event of a crash or breakdown.